auth0/lock/README.md

 - **domain {String}**: Your Auth0 _domain_.
 Usually _your-account.auth0.com_.
 - **options {Object}**: Allows you to customize the dialog's appearance and behavior.
 See [below](#customization) for the details.

-If both sms and email passwordless connections are enabled [in the dashboard](https://manage.auth0.com/#/connections/passwordless), Lock will pick email by default.
-If you want to conditionally pick email or sms, use the [`allowedConnections`](#ui-options) option, for example: `allowedConnections: ['sms']`.
+If both SMS and email passwordless connections are enabled [in the dashboard](https://manage.auth0.com/#/connections/passwordless), Lock will pick email by default.
+If you want to conditionally pick email or SMS, use the [`allowedConnections`](#ui-options) option, for example: `allowedConnections: ['sms']`.

 Fore more information, read our [passwordless docs](https://auth0.com/docs/connections/passwordless).